 • You can use vegan butter in place of coconut oil if you prefer.

-• To make this recipe egg-free or vegan, you can also try using one chia egg, flax egg, or egg replacer.
+• To make this recipe egg-free for an easy vegan corn casserole, you can also try using one chia egg, flax egg, or egg replacer.
 Or, just leave out the egg.
 The casserole won’t be as fluffy, but it will be great!

 Recipe FAQs